Bathroom Renovation 2023 Cost Guide and Project Calculator

 Even small projects you can DIY will affect labor costs significantly.
 For instance, if you could design your renovation yourself, you could save $250 – $500, especially if you are proficient with design software.

-Let’s take a look at the various projects, how much each cost, and what’s involved.
+Let’s take a look at the various projects, how much each costs, and what’s involved.
 Then you can decide whether to DIY or hire professionals.

 Tile & Flooring Costs

-A great place to start is our tile calculator where you can input your dimensions, and the program will figure how many tiles and supplies you need and an estimated price.
+A great place to start is our tile calculator, where you can input your dimensions, and the program will figure out how many tiles and supplies you need and an estimated price.

 Of course, the estimated cost will depend on the tile you choose.
 Before deciding, consider reading our bathroom tile flooring cost guide, which will give you ideas on what tiles you could use and where.

 You could use the same type of tile on the walls and in the shower as on the floor.
-However, it would be best if you did not use glass or porcelain tiles on the floor.
+However, it would be best if you did not use color-backed glass or ceramic wall tiles on the floor.
 Those are too delicate for the weight.
 Moreover, slip-resistant tiles should be used on the floors.

 Walls & Ceiling Costs